phillipyosief/YouTube-Converter/README.md

   4. Go to your Browser (Chrome, Brave or other Chromium Browser)
   5. Go to [``chrome//:extensions``](chrome://extensions)
   6. Drag the [``YouTube-Converter-Addon.crx``](https://github.com/philliphqs/) in your browser
+  7. Install the addon and YouTube-Converter is now on your computer :D

 ## Clone Repository